knime/knime-business-hub-public/networking/ingress-nginx/README.md

 - latest `helm` version, if installing ingress-nginx using a helm chart https://helm.sh/docs/intro/quickstart/

 > **Note**: Some features in KNIME Business Hub, eg the Job Viewer, use websockets.
 If an external proxy or load balancer is used it needs to be websocket compatible.

+> **Note**: If you want to generate Routes for Openshift refer to the Openshift section below.

 ## Deploy ingress-nginx